 Absence for these reasons doesn’t generally have to be paid, but many employers would consider paying staff where they genuinely had made every attempt to attend work but were not able to do so through no fault of their own.
 On the other hand if your business has to shut because of an emergency situation, and employees were able to attend work but couldn’t do so because the office was shut, then you do need to pay them.

-You may want to consider drafting a policy for use in circumstances where there is severe weather or other external factors affecting large number of employees’ ability to work.
+You may want to consider drafting a policy for use in circumstances where there is severe weather or other external factors affecting a large number of employees’ ability to work.
 The policy could make clear under what circumstances absence will be paid, and what your expectations are of employees in these circumstances.
-You might also want to consider a business continuity plan for your organisation, whereby there are procedures which will be followed in the event of a major incident, to enable your business to continue operating.
+You might also want to consider a business continuity plan for your organisation, whereby there are procedures which will be followed in the event of a major incident, to enable your business to continue operating

 Not an emergency?